 In your plan, is there a major process change that needs to take place in order to achieve your organization’s goals?
 This requires a separate plan.
 What’s more, remember there are two prongs to change management – the process and the people.
 Engage your HR and Operations teams in your transformation plan to manage change adoption from the employee side as well as the business side.

-When you’re building transformation-capable teams and choosing leaders to execute initiatives, accountability and alignment are essential.
+When you’re building transformation-capable teams and choosing leaders to execute initiatives, accountability and alignment is essential.
 Putting someone’s name in a cell next to a plan item on a spreadsheet won’t do it.
 Gain managers’ buy-in by discussing responsibilities and getting their agreement on each project to create a culture of commitment to execution.

 Once you’ve reviewed your old plan and budgeted all your resources, remember to take your time to socialize your plan effectively.
 Don’t just email out a slide deck and call it done.
 (Seriously, don’t do it!!!)

 Create an engaging way for employees to learn about your new plans directly from your Executive Leadership Team.
-Whether you roll out your finalized plans in a Town Hall meeting with a Q&A, a series of cross-functional lunch & learns, one-on-one water cooler conversations, after-hours events, or likely some combination of these – the goal is to get people talking.
+Whether you roll out your finalized plans in a Town Hall meeting with a Q&A, a series of cross-functional lunch & learn, one-on-one water cooler conversations, after-hours events, or likely some combination of these – the goal is to get people talking.
 Allow people from other teams to give new perspectives, share, and ask questions.
 The togetherness will help create ownership across your company.

 These conversations will help highlight your change champions, as well as your resistors.
-Check in regularly during implementation to reinforce your goals and keep a pulse on adoption.
+Check-in regularly during implementation to reinforce your goals and keep a pulse on adoption.
 If you already have a set cadence to regularly review status updates and other metrics, use these check-ins to also survey employees to test how they’re feeling about change management.
 Asking for feedback along the way will keep your plans top-of-mind and may reveal things that were missed.

 The main thing to keep in mind about socializing your plans is to ensure the message you’re delivering is consistent and supported by your executive leadership team.
 The way you discuss your new plans with each group will be specifically tailored to describe how their work rolls up to support bigger initiatives, but your enterprise goals should be emphasized the same way across the board.
 Each team should understand how much and how long they’ll be affected by any change, as well as be aware of other change initiatives that are running parallel or intersect.

-Reviewing past plans, properly resourcing, and effectively socializing plans are the most overlooked potential pitfalls when creating new strategies.
+Reviewing past plans, properly resourced, and effectively socializing plans are the most overlooked potential pitfalls when creating new strategies.
 Looking back can provide as much information as looking ahead and should not be taken lightly.
 Aligning your team to initiatives and processes that have been vetted through historical data and accurate resourcing will amplify your success in your new planning cycle.